Lunaphied/plural-kitty/README.md

-# Plural Proxy
+# Hydra

-A WIP prof of concept proxy that allows plural users to switch aliases without breaking e2ee or generating a lot of extra events.
+A WIP tool that allows plural users to switch aliases without breaking e2ee or generating a lot of extra events.

 The proxy works by sitting in front of synapses message send endpoint.
 When a plural user sends a message, the proxy will check if they have the correct name and avatar in that room,